 What is there to know about an artist’s oil painting palette?
 You’d be surprised.

-In Artist’s Oil Painting Palette, Part 1 we learned about the different types of artist’s palettes for oil painting.
+In the article, Artist’s Oil Painting Palette, Part 1, we learned about the different types of artists’ palettes there are for oil painting.
 The word palette has two different meanings.
-The topic of this article deals with the type of palette an artist uses to mix color on.
+The topic of this article deals with the kind of palette an artist uses to mix color.

 Palette Color and Tone